simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 #### **Negative Sampling**

-When dealing with large datasets, updating the weights for every word can be very time-consuming.
+When dealing with large datasets, updating the weights for every word can be quite time consuming.
 Word2Vec speeds up the training process by using negative sampling.
 Instead of updating all words in the dataset, negative sampling focuses on a smaller set of relevant words while ignoring irrelevant ones.

-Like this:
+For this explanation assume the corpus has expanded to include words not in document A or B. So, we now have:

-- **Target word:** "cat"
+**Target word**: "cat"

-- **Relevant words:** "sat", "on", "the"

-- **Irrelevant words:** "sky", "computer", "apple"

-After a few rounds of training, the model begins to understand semantically similar words.
-It then randomly selects a few negative words (from the irrelevant words) and adjusts the weights to decrease the similarity between the target word and words in the sample.
-At the same time, the weights of the positive related words are adjusted to increase the similarity to the target word.
+**Document A**: "The cat sat on the chair"

+**Document B**: "The cat sat on the sofa"

+**Document C**: “The sky is blue”

+**Document D**: “Computers are fast”

+Word pairs created during training only come from documents where the target word appears (A and B).
+These are called positive word pairs and represent relevant context words for “cat”.

+Now, for the irrelevant words.
+Word2Vec randomly selects words from the entire corpus from documents that don't have the target word.
+These are negative word pairs:

+(cat, sky), (cat, computer)

+The model uses these pairs to learn what is *not* related to the target word, reducing the probability of predicting these words.
+The number of negative pairs is controlled by a `negative_sampling_rate` parameter.
+The parameter determines how many negative samples are selected for each positive pair, so if `negative_sampling_rate = 2` that means for every positive word pair, the model will randomly select 2 negative pairs.

 #### **How to Implement Word2Vec**